Big polynomial rings and Stillman's conjecture: Dimension theory in polynomial rings

 Fix a field $\bk$.
 For a ring $A$ and a (possibly infinite) set $\cU$, we let $A[\cU]$ be the polynomial algebra over $A$ in variables $\cU$.
 We aim to prove a number of basic results on codimension in rings of the form $A[\cU]$ where $A$ is a finitely generated $\bk$-algebra.
 All of these results are standard when $\cU$ is finite.
 We do not impose any gradings in this section.

 For a prime ideal $\fp$ in a commutative ring $R$, the {\bf codimension} (or {\bf height}) of $\fp$ is the maximum integer $c$ for which there exists a chain of prime ideals $\fp_0 \subsetneq \cdots \subsetneq \fp_c=\fp$, or $\infty$ if such chains exist with $c$ arbitrarily large.
+All ideals considered in this section are assumed to be non-unital.
 The {\bf codimension} of an arbitrary non-unital ideal $I$ of $R$ is the minimum of the codimensions of primes containing $I$, or $\infty$ if $I$ is not contained in any prime of finite codimension.
 This will be denoted $\codim_R(I)$.
 We start with a basic fact that we will cite often.

 \begin{proposition} Let $A \subset B$ be a flat integral extension of rings.
 For any ideal $I \subset B$, we have $\codim_B(I)=\codim_A(A \cap I)$. \end{proposition}

 \begin{proof} We first prove the statement assuming that $I=\fp$ is prime.
 Suppose that $\codim_B(\fp) \ge c$.
 Let $\fp_0 \subsetneq \fp_1\subsetneq \cdots \subsetneq \fp_c = \fp$ be a chain of distinct prime ideals.
 Let $\fq_i= A \cap \fp_i$.
 By incomparability \cite[Theorem~14.3(2)]{altman-kleiman}, the $\fq_i$ are distinct and thus $\codim_A(\fq_c) \geq c$.
 In particular, if $\codim_B(\fp)=\infty$, this shows that $\codim_A(A \cap \fp)=\infty$.
 Now suppose that $\codim_B(\fp)$ is finite and equal to $c$.
 If there were some longer chain of primes leading up to $\fq_c$, then by going down for flat extensions \cite[Theorem 14.11]{altman-kleiman}, we would have $\codim_B(\fp_c) > c$, which is a contradiction.
 Thus $\codim_A(\fq_c)=c$ which finishes the special case when $I$ is prime.